florinpatrascu/bolt_sips/docs/features/configuration.md

 ## Routing mode

-With the 2.0 version, `Bolt.Sips` is implementing the ability to connct your app to a Neo4j causal cluster.
+With the 2.0 version, `Bolt.Sips` is implementing the ability to connect your app to a Neo4j causal cluster.
 You can read more about this, here: [Neo4j Causal Clustering](https://neo4j.com/docs/operations-manual/current/clustering/introduction/)

 The features of using a causal cluster, in Neo4j's own words: